Reading and Subscribing

 merge which aborts on conflict.

-is useful to "force" an OTA.
-After running %take-that
+%take-that is useful to "force" an OTA.
+After running %take-that,

 you're guaranteed to have exactly the files in the source commit plus